RTL Logo

 Tourism remains one of Italy's largest sources of economic growth.
 According to a survey by Federmeccanica and Federturismo, the sector accounts for 30,5% of the economy's growth, surpassing commerce, which accounts for 16%.

-However, the numbers hide a structural problem: 75% of tourists are concentrated in just 4% of the country's territory.
-Cities like Venice, Roma and Naples lead the ranking of visitors, while other regions receive practically no tourist flow.
+However, the numbers mask a structural problem: 75% of tourists are concentrated in just 4% of the national territory.
+Cities like Venice, Rome, and Naples lead the ranking of visitors, while other regions receive practically no tourist flow.

 Mass tourism overloads cities and does not improve wages